The BodyCraft VR200 Rowing Machine is a great compact rower with excellent resistance!

-The dual resistance technology allows users to adjust the resistance to meet their fitness levels and goals.
+Complete with both air & magnetic resistance, the dual resistance technology allows users to adjust the resistance to meet all fitness levels and goals!

 It also allows them to grow stronger without ever outgrowing the machine.

 Users who are tight on space love the compact design and easy fold storage.